 One of the highlights of this tour is the high standard of the accommodation.
-You will stay in carefully selected 3 or 4 star B&B’s, guesthouses, country pubs and small hotels.
+You will stay in carefully selected B&B’s, guesthouses and small hotels.
 Your room will always have an ensuite or private bathroom.
 A delicious breakfast is always included.

 During the high season, you might be booked into alternative accommodations which are not listed in the description.
 Any alternative accommodation will be of the same or better standard as those described.